phipsikaulquappe/phipsi.github.io/_projects/sound-fragment-of-logistic-travel.md

     sender to receiver.
 A generic recording device placed inside the package captures different noises – pounding, beeping, rattling and buzzing as well as music and fragments of voices.
-    Some sounds seem to recur while others appear only once, forming a noisy, unpredictable, distorted and harsh, sometimes faint and almost absent soundscape.<br>
+    Some sounds seem to recur while others appear only once, forming a noisy, unpredictable, distorted and harsh, sometimes faint and almost absent soundscape.<br><br>
 </p>

 <p>The unedited field recording reflects the conditions of logistic infrastructures, where raw
     materials and commodities circulate continuously.
-At the same time it bears witness to the continuous labour and interrelations of human workers, machines and material flows.<br>
+At the same time it bears witness to the continuous labour and interrelations of human workers, machines and material flows.<br><br>
 </p>

 <p>The package was sent to my mother in December 2025 – it included a piece of Christmas
-    marzipan with a red ribbon.<br>
+    marzipan with a red ribbon.<br><br>
 </p>

-<p>Side note: Most of the original recording was lost for unknown reasons, the only audio that<br>
+<p>Side note: Most of the original recording was lost for unknown reasons, the only audio that<br><br>
 </p>